8 Easy Ways to Make Your Home Energy-Efficient While Also Saving You Money

 It takes about $20 in caulking and peel-and-paste insulating strips to seal these up all over the house.

-The experts at Energy Star say doing this will cut your energy use by an average of 12% to 20% depending where you live.
+The experts at Energy Star say doing this will cut your heating and cooling costs by an average of 15%, depending where you live.
 That’s potentially hundreds of dollars saved for an investment of an afternoon and $20.
 Not bad, right?

 8. Replace That Toilet Flapper